 Mr Dugie Cameron talked about the new Learning Curve report from Pearson.

 Mr Dugie Cameron, President, Pearson Asia Pacific, also attended the ceremony and spoke about The Learning Curve, a new landmark report from Pearson designed to help policymakers, school leaders and academics identify the key factors which drive improved educational outcomes.
-Principals and representatives were charmed by the high ranking of Hong Kong's education system in the report and interested in knowing more about the research.
+Principals and representatives were charmed by the high ranking of the city's education system in the report and interested in knowing more about the research.

 Plaques were presented to centre representatives by Mr Dugie Cameron, President, Pearson Asia Pacific 1; Mr Jacky Gao, Director of Edexcel North Asia 2; Ms Fiona Morgan, Communications Director, Pearson Asia Pacific 3; and, Dr David Davies, Director of Stakeholder Management, Edexcel 4.